Making Flies Mean Something

 sous mon pouce impuissant elle fait chavirer

-la mer et le ciel serein (Beckett 1977, 43)
+la mer et le ciel serein (Beckett 1977, 43)between the vista and me

 the pane

-void save it
+void save itbelly down

 strapped in its black guts